 There are different ways the IRS conducts an audit as well.
 It may do it by mail or in person.
 When it conducts an in-person audit, it may try to meet at your home, place of business, or your representative's place of business.

 Many of our clients don't call until after the audit is complete and a new debt is assessed.
 This can make the situation more difficult.
-We suggest that everyone open mail from the IRS and take it to a competent professional immediately as a result.
+We suggest that everyone open mail from the IRS and take any letter to a competent professional immediately as a result.

 We defend audits in an organized and aggressive way.
 We appeal negative audit results, and help our clients eliminate tax debt.

-If the IRS is auditing you call and speak to Attorney Michael Anderson about the process and solutions.
+If the IRS is auditing, call and speak to Attorney Michael Anderson about the process and solutions.